microsoft/commercial-marketplace-offer-solution/samples/virtual-machine/basic-windows-vm/README.md

     * **publisherId**: The Partner Center publishing account ID
     * **location**: What region will the Azure resources be deployed to
     * **adminPassword**: The admin password for the virtual machine configuration
+    * **storageAccountResourceGroup**: The resource group of the storage account created above
     * **storageAccountName**: The name of the storage account created above
     * **storageAccountKey**: One of the access keys of the storage account created above